JarredParrettDickinson/JarredParrettDickinson.github.io/_posts/2021-01-31-Frosty-Race-Report.markdown

 ![](/assets/JarredRunOnTrailForBlog.jpg){:style="float: right;margin-right: 7px;margin-top: 7px;" height="50%" width="50%"}

-In total, I completed 10+ laps for the 3.15-mile loop for a total of 33.34 miles.
+In total, I completed 10+ laps of the 3.15-mile loop for a total of 33.34 miles.
 It was a load of fun making friends out there and just having a day.
 So how did the laps go?
 Well, if you know me, I tend to have a bit of zeal when I start things; so the first lap was a little too fast.
 I finished it and thought to myself: what have you gotten yourself into?
 I forced a smile on my face and rolled into the second, and it just clicked.
 I found the pace and kept it going.
-The loop had about 289ft of elevation that made for some difficulty as if you know Hoboken, it's flat and at sea level which makes training for hills quite difficult.
+The loop had about 289ft of elevation that made for some difficulty as if you know Hoboken where I train, it's flat and at sea level which makes training for hills quite difficult.
 The back half of the loop had all the climbing, so I knew that if I pushed a little there I would have the next loop’s front half to recover.
 I kept up the strategy for the rest of the laps.

 Around mile 28, my little sister, Gill, joined me.
 As she runs for sport in college, she wasn’t the best pacer to have.
 She wanted to go faster, and I wanted to maintain a nice pace and let the last hour tick away.
 After some sibling rivalry, we found that pace and finished it.
 In the end, I took 4th place; though I accomplished the consistent performance I aimed to have.